spdx/spdx-spec/chapters/file-information.md

 ## 8.7 Comments on license field <a name="8.7"></a>

-**Description**
+### 8.7.1 Description

 This field provides a place for the SPDX file creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a file.
 If the Concluded License does not match the License Information in File, this should be explained by the SPDX file creator.
 It is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with a detailed explanation of how the Concluded License was determined if it does not match the License Information in File, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the file.

-**Metadata**

 The metadata for the comments on license field is shown in Table 42.

 Table 42 — Metadata for the comments on license field